Mitchell family: Storylines

-In the spring of 2001, Phil is at the centre of the Who Shot Phil? storyline.
-Phil had become a darker and more menacing character during the previous year, and five characters are suspected of being the culprit, who is revealed to be Lisa Shaw (Lucy Benjamin).
-Lisa is revealed to be pregnant with Phil's child, Louise.
+In the spring of 2001, Phil is at the center of the Who Shot Phil? story line.
+Phil had become a darker and more menacing character during the previous year, and five characters are suspected of being the culprit, who is revealed to be his ex-girlfriend Lisa Shaw (Lucy Benjamin).
+It is then Lisa gets pregnant with Phil's child, Louise.
 Lisa later takes Louise and emigrates to Portugal after her marriage to Mark Fowler (Todd Carty) ends.
 Phil follows her and returns with Louise in October 2002.
-Lisa is reported missing, which cause the police to suspect Phil of murdering her.
+Lisa is reported missing, which causes the police to suspect Phil of murdering her.
 Kate Morton (Jill Halfpenny), Phil's third wife, betrays her job as an undercover cop due to her feelings for Phil.
 He marries her in 2003 but Lisa returns on their wedding day, scheming to kill Phil despite her appearance as a reformed character.
 After convincing Lisa not to kill Phil, Den Watts (Leslie Grantham) helps her take her revenge by setting Phil up for armed robbery, and he is arrested in 2003.
 He escapes prison and goes on the run from the police for over a year.

 Following Phil's departure, Sam (now Kim Medcalf) takes control of the Mitchell empire, and a feud forms between Sam and the remaining Mitchells against Den Watts and his family in 2004.
-The Mitchell empire falls when an old friend of the family, Marcus Christie (Stephen Churchett), scams them of all their assets.
+The Mitchell empire falls when Den blackmails their old friend of the family, Marcus Christie (Stephen Churchett), into scamming them of all their assets.
 Den is murdered in 2005, but Sam witnesses the death and keeps it secret for several months.
-When Den's killer, his estranged wife Chrissie (Tracy Ann Oberman), begins manipulating everyone into thinking Sam was insane, Sam digs up Den's body from the Vic cellar to try and expose Chrissie, only to be arrested for the murder herself.
+When Den's killer, his estranged wife Chrissie (Tracy-Ann Oberman), begins manipulating everyone into thinking Sam was insane, Sam digs up Den's body from the Vic cellar to try and expose Chrissie, only to be arrested for the murder herself.
 Phil and Grant return from Brazil to clear her name, and she follows them back to Brazil once that happens.

 The Mitchell brothers return in October 2005 and become a dominating force in Walford, quick to avenge any misdoings towards them.